grid-line

 That works out at a little over 50% of all adults in the US.
 (However, not every user necessarily equates to a unique individual.)

-Per Semrush data, TikTok.com is the 26th most popular domain in the US.
-Unsurprisingly, more than two-thirds of visits come from mobile devices.
+Per Semrush data, TikTok.com is the 27th most popular domain in the US.
+Unsurprisingly, the majority of visits come from mobile devices.

 The average US user spends 41 hours and 37 minutes per month on TikTok.
 That’s well above the global average of 34 hours and 15 minutes.